bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-SEO tools enable business owners to know their websites\' overall health and success.
+SEO tools enable business owners to know their websites&apos; overall health and success.
 They: Help develop and implement an organic online search strategy Assist in boosting a website's search ranking.
 Offer customers a comprehensive set of features and functionalities.
 Provide users with powerful keyword research tools, backlink assistance, rank tracking tools, and reports, among other things.
-Enable you to research what your competitors are doing, and Provide insights into industry niches, allowing you to identify what works and what doesn\'t.
+Enable you to research what your competitors are doing, and Provide insights into industry niches, allowing you to identify what works and what doesn&apos;t.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">